ZoeLeBlanc/IntroToDH2020/schedule.md

 - Explore articles from the *Journal of Cultural Analytics*

 *Assignment for next class:*
-- Read Through Introduction to APIs and HTTPS
-- Read Through Introduction to Pandas and Jupyter notebooks
 - Choose one of the following projects:
   - [America's Public Bible Project](https://americaspublicbible.org/) *Sara*
   - [Selfiecity](http://lab.culturalanalytics.info/2014/08/selfiecity-investigates-style-of.html) *Anna*